HamedFathi/Replay/README.md

 | ⌫8       | backspace-more      | Delete {N} characters to the left of the cursor |
 | ⭯6       | pause-more      | Pause for {N} seconds |

-If you set `0` for the count, the extension automatically consider it as `1`.
+If you set `0` for the count, the extension automatically considers it as `1`.
 ### Commands

 |  | Name | Description |